r0gue-io/sub0-ink-challenges-solution/README.md

   - Have methods to create proposals and a method to vote on proposals.
   - Unit tests for adding members, votes, and proposals.
 - **Submission Guidelines:**
-  - All test with prefix `challenge_2__` must pass.
   - Verify with R0GUE DevRel, and post on X.
 - **Prize:** sub0 merch

----

-### ✒️ Challenge 3:- Connect your DAO to the Super DAO with registration and voting
+## ✒️ Challenge 3: Connect your DAO to the Super DAO with registration and voting

 - **Difficulty**: Mid
 - **Submission Criteria:** ink! contract must